nilbus/pinewood-derby/README.md

 ### Sensor driver

 `TrackSensor` communicates with the sensor device via /dev/ttyUSB*.
 It tells the device to start a race and reads the race times.
 When the device is unplugged, it throws an error when attempting to read race times.

+This component could be separated into its own gem, but I'm including it in this project for now.

 ### SensorWatch daemon